nuwe1/Album/README.md

 # App of the month May-July

 This is a privileged empty app template for now that provides you with a barebones structure for you to build your app.

+in this app am attempting to create  an open web aap using IndexedDB,Vibration and Push Notification API's - Develop an Application using one or more of these API's.
+Get creative!

 This is part of the [mortar](https://github.com/mozilla/mortar/) template collection for building [Open Web Apps](https://developer.mozilla.org/Apps).